Skip to content

 curl -X DELETE "http://localhost:8321/api/v1/memories?tags=temporary"

 Browse the knowledge graph.
-Graph tab.
+Manage → Graph.
 If the canvas is empty, you either have no memories yet, or consolidation hasn't run (consolidation populates tags).
-Force a run:
+Force a run from Consolidate → "Organize now", or via the API:

 bash